 1.1.W.30 Work test

-For the purposes of PLP, the work test applies by reference to qualifying work (1.1.Q.20) performed prior to the birth of the child or immediately before the child entered the person's care as a part of the process of adoption.
+For the purposes of PLP, the work test applies by reference to qualifying work (1.1.Q.20) performed prior to the birth of the child or immediately before the child entered the adoptive parent's care as a part of the process of adoption.

 If the claimant is a birth mother who has given birth on or after 1 January 2020, and has ceased work due to hazards connected with her work that pose or posed a risk to her pregnancy, the work test qualifying period applies to the period immediately before the day the person was no longer performing work in the hazardous job (2.2.3).

 PPLAct section 32 sets out a method statement for working out whether a person satisfies the work test on a day.

-Step 1 requires working out the person's 392 day work test period (1.1.W.40).
+|Work out the person's work test period (1.1.W.40) under:

-|Work out the days in the work test period on which the person has and has not performed qualifying work.
+|Work out the days in the work test period on which the person has and has not performed qualifying work (1.1.Q.20).

 |Work out whether any days on which the person has not performed qualifying work during the work test period fall within a permissible break (1.1.P.130).

-Step 4 requires working out whether there is a period (a 'qualifying period') (1.1.Q.10) of 295 days (or approximately 10 months) in the work test period that are days:
+|Work out whether there is a period (a 'qualifying period') (1.1.Q.10) of 295 consecutive days in the work test period that are days:

-Step 5 provides that if the person has performed at least 330 hours of qualifying work in the qualifying period then the person satisfies the work test.
+|If the person has performed at least 330 hours of qualifying work in the qualifying period, the person satisfies the work test.